 - Detect AI-specific competitive threats: They can't alert you when a competitor starts appearing in AI recommendations for your category

 This isn't a minor gap — it's a fundamental inability to measure an increasingly important discovery channel.
 And the gap is widening as AI search grows.
+This is precisely why you need to look at the best ai seo tools 2026 to complement your existing stack.

 Real-World Impact: What You're Missing